jrwebdev/new/README.md

 # new

-Code splitting using commons chunk plugin
+Code splitting using commons chunk plugin.
+Multiple applications and a shared `core` directory.